-If you need a car that blends into the background look somewhere else.
-Nissan's Juke has sold like hot cakes and the latest update keeps the design extreme but adds smarter technology, cleaner engines and more personalisation options.
+If you need a car that blends into the background, look somewhere else.
+Nissan's Juke is a small SUV that's sold like hot cakes and the latest update keeps the design extreme but adds smarter looks, extra equipment and more personalisation options.

 By most accepted rules of vehicle marketing, this shouldn't happen.
 For a car with as divisive a look as the Nissan Juke to rack up such huge sales would suggest that those who love it really love it.
 The usual template is for the big sellers in a range to be conservatively-styled while the niche models on the periphery are ones that car manufacturers can afford to take the odd risk with.
-Perhaps the Juke was originally destined to be an outlier but went mainstream.
+Perhaps the Juke was originally destined to be an outlier, but went mainstream in a big way.
 Whatever, it's here, it's hard to ignore and it's been updated to keep buyers interested.

 What is most amazing about the Juke is that a company the size of Nissan could build it.
 The usual procedure is for a maverick designer to come up with just such a concept only for octogenarian company heads to shelve it, for customer clinics to reject it or for marketing pressure to water it down.
 Somehow the Juke survived all of these potential trapdoors and remains singularly the most distinctive family car on sale today.

-The Juke's elevated stance but diminutive overall length doesn't promise a stellar driving experience, but as the last model proved, within a few yards you'll realise that this is a fun car to hustle about.
+The Juke's elevated stance but diminutive overall length doesn't promise a stellar driving experience but within a few yards, you'll realise that this is a fun car to hustle about.
 Nissan Dynamic Control helps here; an advanced driver control system giving the choice of three different driving modes, Normal, Sport or Eco, along with instant driving information and vehicle setting controls.
-The torque vectoring system on the latest all-wheel drive model incorporates technology that Nissan initially used to such devastating effect on their GT-R supercar-slayer.
+The torque vectoring system on the all-wheel drive model incorporates technology that Nissan initially used to devastating effect on their GT-R supercar-slayer.

-That motorbike-style central console continues inside and features such as the console, door trims and other elements can be individually coloured red, white, black or even bright yellow.
-Changes have also been made to the shape of the luggage bay in two-wheel drive models to boost luggage space by an impressive 40 per cent, taking the overall capacity to a respectable 354-litres.
-Versatility is further enhanced with flat folding rear seat, making it easier to load large objects, while the inclusion of a two-stage floor in the luggage area makes the space on offer even more flexible.
+Inside there's a motorbike-style central console and features such as that console, door trims and other elements can be individually coloured red, white, black, orange, blue or even bright yellow.
+Back seat space is pretty limited by class standards: so is boot capacity - 354-litres in total.
+Still, versatility can be further enhanced with a flat folding rear seat, making it easier to load large objects, while the inclusion of a two-stage floor in the luggage area makes the space on offer more flexible.

 You probably know the guy who complains that all new cars look the same but has nothing good to say when Nissan brings out something different and fresh.
 Don't be that guy.
 The Juke has deservedly carved itself a lucrative niche for itself with an inexpensive vehicle that drives well, is cheap to run and which isn't afraid to assert its own personality.
-The latest changes don't alter that fundamental appeal but adding tech inside and some uprated petrol engines certainly isn't going to do the Juke's prospects any harm.
+The latest changes don't alter that fundamental appeal but smartening the front end and adding more equipment certainly isn't going to do the Juke's prospects any harm.